Geography of Queensland: Bodies of water

 To the north west of Queensland is the Gulf of Carpentaria.
 North of Cape York Peninsula is Torres Strait with many Torres Strait Islands, the most northerly of which is Boigu Island at the 10th parallel south.
 To the east of Queensland lies the Coral Sea, part of the Pacific Ocean.
-Major bays along the coast include Princess Charlotte Bay, Shoalwater Bay north of Yeppoon, Hervey Bay between Fraser Island and the mainland, Trinity Bay off Cairns and Moreton Bay off Brisbane.
-The Great Sandy Strait is a passage extending south of Hervey Bay, between the mainland and Fraser Island.
+Major bays along the coast include Princess Charlotte Bay, Shoalwater Bay north of Yeppoon, Hervey Bay between K'gari and the mainland, Trinity Bay off Cairns and Moreton Bay off Brisbane.
+The Great Sandy Strait is a passage extending south of Hervey Bay, between the mainland and K'gari.
 Beaches on the Gold Coast and the Sunshine Coast are long and sandy, attracting tourists including surfers.
 Further north the waves are dampened by the barrier reefs.

 Queensland's largest dam is the Burdekin Dam, followed by Lake Awoonga.
 There are no large natural lakes in the state.
 There are a few natural lakes created by volcanic craters and coastal lagoons mainly in South East Queensland.
 The lakes in the arid and semi-arid regions of Queensland experience low, highly variable rates of rainfall together with very high evaporation rates.